lithops-cloud/lithops/config/storage/azure_blob.md

 $ python3 -m pip install lithops[azure]
 ```

-2. Navigate to your storage account and create a new bucket (e.g. `lithops-data`).
+2. Navigate to your storage account and [create a new bucket (container)](https://docs.microsoft.com/es-es/azure/storage/blobs/storage-quickstart-blobs-portal#create-a-container) (e.g. `lithops-data`).
 Remember to update the corresponding Lithops config field with this bucket name.

 3. Edit your lithops config and add the following keys: